kimjulian-gc/The-Recursion-Theorem/README.md

 # the recursion theorem lab.

+This is my TypeScript implementation of a <ins>**quine**</ins>.

+This was made for "The Recursion Theorem" lab in Grinnell's CSC-341.

+> [!NOTE]
-This is my TypeScript implementation of a <ins>**quine**</ins> for "The Recursion Theorem" lab in Grinnell's CSC-341 (commonly known as Theory of Computation in other institutions).
+> CSC-341 is more commonly known as Theory of Computation in other institutions.

 ## what is a quine?

 A <ins>**quine**</ins> is basically a program that prints itself, **without taking in any input.**

 > [!NOTE]
-> So, you can't pass in the source code file into the quine to itself, which would this program trivial to make.
+> So, you can't pass in the source code file into the quine to itself, which would make this program trivial to make.

 ## how do i run this?